Rites of the Female Face

 And so the winds screamed his name all round the eaves, and I rushed to look at the disc that bound us.
 It had shattered, and so I knew my love was no more.

-Offering – An elm branch is taken and carved into two pieces.
+Offering – An wyrd plant with the Destruction trait is taken and carved into two pieces.

 Focus – Each target of the rite is given a piece of the branch, and the Cultist pierces each of their thumbs with a silver dagger.